ICNHodler/docs/Rocketchat-AMA-Archive.md

 Which items on the 2018 roadmap does the ICONOMI team feel are most at risk for being completed in 2018?
 *Asked by @Stephen*

 > While we are still actively working on implementing it, the ICONOMI debit card is something that may have to wait until 2019, since it's mostly dependent on cooperation with third-party companies.
-We’ve also seen the problems some card-based projects have had in the past and want to be careful to avoid them.
+We've also seen the problems some card-based projects have had in the past and want to be careful to avoid them.
 *Answered July 27th 2018*